 We will also be teaching times tables daily through chanting and lots of games and activities.
 Mathletics has some great songs to help children learn their times tables.

 Every week, the class teacher will choose their star of the week; these will be children who have demonstrated a Growth Mindset by trying really hard in their learning or with their behaviour.
-Mathletics certificates will also be given weekly a child who has put lots of effort into their homework or been on Mathletics lots.
 Throughout the week, your child may receive a green card for exceptional behaviour, learning, or particular effort to follow the school values and will also receive house points (via Class Dojo) for motivation and encouragement.

 Your child should have:

 In summer your child must also have a sunhat.
 Please ensure all clothing is labelled with the child’s name.

 Children have indoor or outdoor PE every week so it is very important that they have full PE kit in school.

 PE kit includes a t-shirt in house colour, shorts, tracksuit, and plimsolls.